-It is a gift for that one piece of Goa slippers lying behind your bed – to have a chance to finally escape coma between life and death.
+It is a gift for that one piece of Goa slippers lying behind your bed – to have a chance to escape the coma between life and death finally.

-And so are you, if you just have the right combination of self-care and email care; and the right combination of oregano and cheese in maggi.
+And so are you, if you have the right combination of self-care and email care; and the right combination of oregano and cheese in Maggi.
 Okay?